EllieBennett91/hello-world/README.md

 # hello-world
-Just learning to use Github
+Just learning to use Github.

+I'm an Assyriologist dipper her toe into the shiny new world of Digital Humanities.
+So naturally that requires learning at least SOME coding...